Clinical Science Program (Semesters 5-10)

 Biological Basis of Clinical Medicine 4 credits

-This clinical course is designed to fully integrate the knowledge acquired in the various basic medical sciences and pre-clinical sciences during the first four semesters of study in St. Kitts, into a useful body of information that can be utilized to prepare the student to sit for licensure examinations (USMLE I).
+This clinical course is designed to fully integrate the knowledge acquired in the various basic medical sciences and pre-clinical sciences during the first four semesters of study in St. Kitts, into a useful body of information that can be utilized to prepare the student to sit for licensure examinations (USMLE Step I).
 This clinical course will utilize a variety of visiting professors and faculty recruited primarily from U.S. medical schools.

 Clinical Rotations (Semesters 6-10)